department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 $0.31 (age 29 monthly rate) x 10 (amount of insurance / 1000) = $3.10 per month.

-**Note:** You'll save money if you pay more of your life insurance premium up front.
-For example, if you're 29 years old, want to buy $10,000 of 5 year level term insurance, and want to make one annual (yearly) payment, you'd make this calculation to determine your annual (yearly) premium:
+**You'll save money if you pay more of your life insurance premium up front.** For example, if you're 29 years old, want to buy $10,000 of 5 year level term insurance, and choose to make only one annual (yearly) payment, you'd make this calculation to determine your annual (yearly) premium:

 $3.68 (age 29 annual rate) x 10 (amount of insurance / 1000) = $36.80 per year.